You are here:

 Foundation special school in Kent

-Bower Grove School caters for pupils ages 5-16 with behavioural and learning difficulties.
+Bower Grove School caters for pupils ages 5-16 with Autistic Spectrum Disorder (ASD) and Social, Emotional and Mental Health (SEMH) needs.

-Its exclusion policy says the school will take account of any SEN when considering whether or not to exclude a pupil, and will take “reasonable steps” to ensure that a pupil is not treated less favourably for reasons related to their disability.
+Its exclusion policy states it will take account of any special educational needs when considering whether or not to exclude a pupil, and will take “reasonable steps” to ensure that a pupil is not treated less favourably for reasons related to their disability.
+Reasonable steps include:

 - Differentiation in the school’s behaviour policy